Nimble Storage: Secondary Flash Arrays

 The Secondary Flash Array was the first new Nimble product to be launched post merger with Hewlett Packard Enterprise.
 It is a hybrid system based around the standard Nimble architecture but with enhanced de-duplication.
 The product is intended as a target for backups.

 SmartStack reference architectures

 Nimble Storage provides SmartStack integrated infrastructure technology for Cisco Systems.
 Jointly developed by Cisco and Nimble Storage, SmartStack integrates compute, network, and storage resources.
 SmartStack provides Cisco Validated Designs and reference architectures that address the following workloads: desktop virtualization (or VDI), server virtualization and cloud computing, business-critical applications, Oracle database and applications, and SAP HANA.

 Technology

 NimbleOS

 NimbleOS is Nimble's operating system.
 It utilizes a patented file-system architecture and cache accelerated sequential layout (CASL).
 NimbleOS includes flexible flash scaling, adaptive flash service levels, dynamic flash-based read caching, write-optimized data layout, inline compression, scale-to-fit flexibility, scale out, snapshots and integrated data protection, efficient replication, deduplication, and zero-copy clones.

 InfoSight Predictive Analytics

 InfoSight is Nimble Storage's storage management and predictive analytics portal.
 It is designed to help with storage resource management as well as customer support.
-InfoSight has three primary components.
-The first, the InfoSight Engine, is a sophisticated data collection and analysis engine, equipped with data analytics, system modeling capabilities, and predictive algorithms.
-This engine is the core of InfoSight's functionality, allowing for detailed analysis and forecasting.
-The second component is the InfoSight Portal, a secure online platform that provides users with access to the insights generated by the InfoSight Engine.
-This portal acts as a user-friendly interface for interacting with the system's complex analytics.
-Lastly, the system includes Proactive Wellness, a feature that delivers proactive alerts regarding system health, performance, and potential protection gaps, ensuring users are informed and can respond swiftly to any issues.